Helias Doundoulakis: Arecibo Radio Telescope

 Doundoulakis patented the unique suspension system for a radio telescope used in the design for the largest of its kind at the time, the Arecibo Observatory, Puerto Rico.
-He worked on this project with guidance from his brother George Doundoulakis who initiated this novel idea of Arecibo's suspension system.
+He worked on this project with guidance from his brother, George Doundoulakis, head of research at the General Bronze Corporation, and who had initiated this novel idea for Arecibo's suspension system.
 Collaborating with long-time friends and business partners William J. Casey and Constantine Michalos — both assignees on the patent — Helias Doundoulakis was granted a U.S. patent on September 13, 1966 for designing the antenna's suspension system.
-During WWII, Casey was appointed head of the OSS' Secret Intelligence branch for Europe.
+During World War II, Casey had been appointed head of the OSS' Secret Intelligence branch for Europe.
 After the war, he held executive posts under President Nixon, including Securities and Exchange Commission chief.
 George Doundoulakis testified on Casey's behalf at his Senate confirmation hearings.
 Eventually, Casey was put in charge of the Central Intelligence Agency under President Reagan.

 Hurricane Maria, though wreaking havoc on Puerto Rico's electrical grid, caused only minor damage to the Arecibo Observatory.
 The suspension system remained intact.

 After the observatory was damaged by Hurricane Maria in 2017, it was also affected by earthquakes in 2019 and 2020.
 Two cable breaks, one in August 2020 and a second in November 2020, threatened the structural integrity of the support structure for the suspended platform and damaged the dish.
 Due to uncertainty over the remaining strength of the other cables supporting the suspended structure, and the risk of collapse due to further failures making repairs dangerous, the NSF announced on November 19, 2020 that it would decommission and dismantle the telescope.
 Before it could be decommissioned, several of the remaining support cables suffered a critical failure and the support structure, antenna, and dome assembly all fell into the dish at 7:55 a.m. local time on December 1, 2020, destroying the telescope.